pschwede/covid19plots/doc/sources.md

 [**risklayer:**](../bin/scrape/risklayer.py) Loads the CSV from [Risklayer](https://risklayer-explorer.com) in Karlsruhe, Germany.
 With the help of volunteers, they gather data directly from German health offices.

 [**rki:**](../bin/scrape/rki.py) Uses ArcGIS [(PYPI)](https://pypi.org/project/arcgis/) to load the data from [corona.rki.de](https://corona.rki.de) or loads a copy of it.
 Sadly, I couldn't figure out yet how to use the data as it has very different columns than the other two.
 Also, it takes way too much time to load.
+If you think you can help, please contact me on Twitter!

 #### Comparison